 Example: Joey loses his adjudication hearing for drug possession.
 At the disposition hearing, the judge decides to grant Joey probation because he has no priors and does well in school.
 As a condition of staying out on probation, Joey must also complete a drug education program or else be remanded to juvenile hall.
 His parents must pay for the program unless they can show financial hardship.

-If the judge has all the information they need to make a sentencing decision at the time of the adjudication hearing (trial), the disposition hearing can take place right after the verdict.
-Otherwise, the disposition can be postponed in order to:
+Suppose the judge has all the necessary information to make a sentencing decision at the time of the adjudication hearing (trial).
+In that case, the disposition hearing can take place immediately after the verdict is rendered.
+Otherwise, the disposition can be postponed to:

 - have your child undergo a psychological evaluation,

-- give the probation officer time to complete their social study (recommended sentence), and/or
+- give the probation officer time to complete their social study and recommendation, and/or

-- give you (the child’s parents or guardian) time to submit relevant “mitigating evidence” that may persuade the judge to grant a lighter sentence.
+- give you (the child’s parents or guardian) time to submit relevant “mitigating evidence” that may persuade the judge to grant a lighter disposition.

 Possible sentencing options at California disposition hearings include: